HOW TO CLEAN A RESTAURANT KITCHEN FLOOR

 There are easy steps to clean a restaurant kitchen floor:

-There are a few common mistakes when it comes to taking good care of your restaurant flooring, such as using cheap generic solutions or bleach.
+There are a few common mistakes when it comes to taking good care of your kitchen floor tile, such as using cheap generic solutions or bleach.
 One should avoid using laundry detergent or dishwasher soap.
 Both contain ANIMAL FAT as an emulsifying liquid so they're extremely slippery as is.
 Over time they build up a residue that combines with the grease to create a slippery coating on your restaurant flooring which is the exact thing you're trying to avoid.

-BELOW are the proper steps to cleaning a quarry tile restaurant kitchen floor using the best commercial kitchen cleaner available....
+BELOW are the proper steps to cleaning a tile restaurant kitchen floor using the best commercial kitchen degreaser cleaner available....
 Our SLIP RESISTANT SOLUTION'S HARD SURFACE CLEANER AND DEGREASER.

 Step 1.
 Sweep the floor and properly dispose of all debris.